ktalebian/pipe-compose/README.md

 ## What is it?

-To paraphrase the Medium post, image you want to pipe the out of n-functions together.
+To paraphrase the Medium post, image you want to pipe the output of n-functions together.
 You'll endup with something like:

 ```js
 reverse(get3Chars(uppercase('the-argument')));